-- Get a copy of your complaint even if no problem is found by the service techs, so you can, later on, show that a problem existed earlier.
+- Get a copy of your complaint even if no problem is found, so you can, later on, show that a problem existed earlier.
 That may convince the automaker to make good after the warranty ends, or increase a lemon law settlement.

 - If there is a “small accident,” see the damage in person and get everything in writing.
-Otherwise you have little protection against shoddy repairs and peeling paint.
+Otherwise you have little protection against shoddy repairs.

 - If you bring in your car, do not accept the “I don’t hear it” or “They all do that” defense.
 Ask for a test drive with the manager or a mechanic.
 Be assertive without being aggressive or hostile.

 - Treat your dealership and service advisors well.
-They have a lot of discretion in providing extra service.
+They have discretion in providing extra service.
 If they like you, they may also give you a better mechanic.